-Things to do at Uluru now that the climb is closed include everything from the wonderful walk around the base of Uluru and a couple of Kata Tjuta walks to sunrise and sunset experiences, helicopter rides, scenic flights and Harley Davidson tours.
+Things to do at Uluru now that the climb is closed include everything from the wonderful bush walk around the base of Uluru and a couple of Kata Tjuta walks to sunrise and sunset experiences, helicopter rides, scenic flights and Harley Davidson tours.
 There’s so much to do at Uluru.

 Australia’s indigenous Aboriginal peoples, especially the Anangu, the traditional owners of Uluru, must have breathed a collective sigh of relief today and celebrated the end of the Uluru climb, which was closed permanently at 4pm today by Parks Australia.